boytchev/mannequin.js/README.md

 ### Static posture

 The static posture defines the position of body part that do not change.
 By default, when a figure is created, its body parts are set to the default posture.
-This version of mannequin.js does not provide posture editor, so all rotations has to be defined programmatically ([live example](https://boytchev.github.io/mannequin.js/examples/example-posture.html)):
+If the posture editor is not used, all rotations has to be defined programmatically ([live example](https://boytchev.github.io/mannequin.js/examples/example-posture.html)):

 [<img src="examples/snapshots/example-posture.jpg">](https://boytchev.github.io/mannequin.js/examples/example-posture.html)